 Sisters in Crime Australia launched the Davitt Awards for best crime books by Australian women at its 10th anniversary convention, SheKilda 2001 to provide some much needed – and overdue – recognition for Australian women crime writers.

 At that stage, women barely got a look in with the Ned Kelly Awards for crime writing.
 While women now occasionally win a Neddy, they are still unrepresented generally when it comes to awards, reviews and opportunities.

 Since 2001 the Davitts have played a pivotal role in getting women’s crime writing published and better recognised.
 Back in 2001 only 7 books were in contention, although the awards did not then apply to non-fiction.
 In 2015, by contrast, 96 books were in the running.

-Six Davitt Awards are presented annually: Best Adult Novel; Best Young Adult Novel; Best Children’s Novel; Best Non-fiction Book; Best Debut Book (any category); and Readers’ Choice (as voted the 600 members of Sisters in Crime Australia).
+Six Davitt Awards are presented annually: Best Adult Crime Novel; Best Young Adult Crime Novel; Best Children’s Crime Novel; Best Non-fiction Book; Best Debut Book (any category); and Readers’ Choice (as voted by the 600 members of Sisters in Crime Australia).

 The publishers’ deadline for entering books in the 2017 Davitts was 28 April.